Brunight/youtube-dl-api/README.md

 ```

 # ⚙ Configuration
-You can set the directories where files will be generated and the path for youtube-dl and ffmpeg binaries with Environment Variables.
+You can set the directories where files will be generated and the path for youtube-dl binarie with Environment Variables.
 Create a file named **.env** in project root and put there your configuration.
 For examples, check **.env.example**.
 If no temp directory is provided, it'll be created at project root.

 # 🚀 Usage
 To start with npm do: